raml-org/raml-spec/versions/raml-10/raml-10.md

 ## Status of this Document

 This document constitutes the RAML 1.0 specification.
 The consensus of specification authors and RAML 0.8 users determines the contents of this document.
 We strongly recommend that implementers and users of the RAML 0.8 specification update their software and API definitions to this version of the RAML specification.

 ## Terminology and Conformance Language

-Normative text is text that describes one or both of the following kind of elements:
+Normative text describes one or both of the following kinds of elements:

-* Indispensable elements of the specification
+* Vital elements of the specification
-* Elements that contain the conformance language keywords as defined by [IETF RFC 2119](https://www.ietf.org/rfc/rfc2119.txt) "Key words for use in RFCs to Indicate Requirement Levels"
+* Elements that contain the conformance language key words as defined by [IETF RFC 2119](https://www.ietf.org/rfc/rfc2119.txt) "Key words for use in RFCs to Indicate Requirement Levels"

-Informative text is text that is potentially helpful to the user, but not indispensable to the specification and can be changed, added, or deleted editorially without a negative impact on the implementation of the specification.
-Informative text does not contain any conformance keywords.
+Informative text is potentially helpful to the user, but dispensable.
+Informative text can be changed, added, or deleted editorially without negatively affecting the implementation of the specification.
+Informative text does not contain conformance keywords.

 All text in this document is, by default, normative.

-The meanings of the following keywords in this document are as described in [IETF RFC 2119](https://www.ietf.org/rfc/rfc2119.txt) "Keywords for use in RFCs to Indicate Requirement Levels": "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL".
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [IETF RFC 2119](https://www.ietf.org/rfc/rfc2119.txt) "Key words for use in RFCs to Indicate Requirement Levels".

 ## Definitions and Terminology

 ### General

-In this specification, **API definition** denotes the description of an API using this specification.
+In this specification, **API definition** means an API using this specification.

-**RAML Specification** refers to the current document.
+**RAML Specification** refers to this document.

 **REST** is used in the context of an API implemented using some or all of the principles of REST (Representational State Transfer), which was introduced and first defined in 2000 in Chapter 5, [REST](http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm), of the doctoral dissertation *"Architectural Styles and the Design of Network-based Software Architecture"* by Roy Fielding.